 If Harden’s contract with the Rockets expired this year, no one would have had anything to say.
 But he had two years left at over $41 million per year!
 It did not matter that Houston had gutted its team for him.
-Harden had plenty of opportunities to lead the Rockets to a conference title after every one of his demands were met, but all he did was abandon the sanctuary Houston created for him like a recluse.
+Harden had plenty of opportunities to lead the Rockets to a conference title after every one of his demands was met, but all he did was abandon the sanctuary Houston created for him like a recluse.

 The only way to leave a team after signing a contract is via trade; rarely can an organization get equal trade value for an NBA superstar.
-But what can a franchise do when it's superstar quits on the team and says, "I've literally done everything I can.
+But what can a franchise do when its superstar quits on the team and says, “I’ve literally done everything I can.
 This [team] situation is crazy.
-I don't think it can be fixed.
-Thanks."
+I don’t think it can be fixed.
+Thanks.”

 NBA teams are often pressured into allowing their players to leave since it is pointless to have an unmotivated athlete stay, especially a player like Harden who alienates his teammates on his way out the door.
 NBA teams just cannot run the risk of spiteful players ruining the spirit and culture of the team by having a foul and obnoxious attitude.
 Franchises simply have no measures to offset such malicious behavior.

 In the recent past, players like Kyrie Irving, Anthony Davis, Kawai Leonard and Paul George all have left their respective teams by being traded, even when their contract had not expired yet.
 It appears that the trading culture in the NBA is simply a way too easy way out from being held individually accountable.
-When this disrespectful behavior is tolerated, the environment of the NBA is perceived as one that prioritizes individual preferences instead of teamwork, an essential aspect to basketball.
+When this disrespectful behavior is tolerated, the environment of the NBA is perceived as one that prioritizes individual preferences instead of teamwork, an essential aspect of basketball.

 To stop this injustice from being inflicted upon NBA organizations, we must ensure that such players face and endure serious repercussions for purposefully breaching a contract.
 Deals should not be broken once they are agreed upon; yet, for some basketball players, a deal is an open invitation for them to renounce all responsibility for their actions.
 Actions have consequences, and just because someone is a king on the basketball court does not mean that he should be granted special treatment off of it, especially in the court of law, public opinion and individual accountability.